 History waits around every unspoiled corner and more shells fill the beach than the sparse visitors could possibly pick up.
 Stay for the day or even overnight in the campground or primitive cabins.
 It is perhaps the best way to see Florida the way it was, before theme parks and boardwalks.
 Just you, miles and miles of empty beaches with nature all around you.

 As of May, 2023 Cayo Costa State Park is not allowing ferry service due to damages sustained during Hurricane Ian (September 2022).
 We’ll update this page when more information is available.

 Below is our interactive Cayo Costa map with the major points of interest highlighted.
 Most visits start at the ranger station and pier on the southeast side of the park.
 From there, you can hike, bike, or take the shuttle over to the campground and beaches on the west side of the island.
 The map also shows the major hiking / biking trails through the park, including mileage.

 Before visiting Cayo Costa, feel free to click around and take a virtual tour of the island.
 The ranger station and campground have a lot of crowd sourced pictures, so they’re a great place to start.
 Before coming, you might want to load this map on your phone before leaving cell reception.
 If map below doesn’t load be sure to refresh browser😉

 Cayo Costa Ferry Accessed Day Trips

-There are three ferry options to reach Cayo Costa: Captiva, King Fisher, and Tropic Star.
+There are three ferry options to reach Cayo Costa: Captiva, King Fisher Fleet, and Tropic Star.
 Each one offers something a little different, which might sway your decision one way or the other.
 With all of these ferries, you want to show up at least 30 minutes prior to departure, so you don’t miss the boat and make reservations at least 24 hours in advance.
-All of these ferries service campers as well for an additional $10 fee.
+Each of these ferries service campers as well for an additional $10 fee.